Eschatologue/CM_wiki/docs/spells/4th-level.md

 You hide a chest, and all its contents, on the Ethereal Plane.
 You must touch the chest and the miniature replica that serves as a material component for the spell.
 The chest can contain up to 12 cubic feet of nonliving material (3 feet by 2 feet by 2 feet).

-While the chest remains on the Ethereal Plane, you can use an action and touch the replica to recall the chest.
+While the chest remains on the Ethereal Plane, you can use an :rsc-action: **Action** and touch the replica to recall the chest.
 It appears in an unoccupied space on the ground within 5 feet of you.
-You can send the chest back to the Ethereal Plane by using an action and touching both the chest and the replica.
+You can send the chest back to the Ethereal Plane by using an :rsc-action: **Action** and touching both the chest and the replica.

 After 60 days, there is a cumulative 5 percent chance per day that the spell's effect ends.
-This effect ends if you cast this spell again, if the smaller replica chest is destroyed, or if you choose to end the spell as an action.
+This effect ends if you cast this spell again, if the smaller replica chest is destroyed, or if you choose to end the spell as an :rsc-action: **Action**.
 If the spell ends and the larger chest is on the Ethereal Plane, it is irretrievably lost.

 ### Locate Creature
 *4th-level divination*